rdsea/IoTContract/Readme.md

 - in ThingGovernor: "mvn clean install"

 ## Run an Example with the IoT Unit Simulator
-- run SALSA with "java -jar <SALSA dir>/standalone/target/salsa-engine.jar", default port for SALSA web service is 8080
+- run SALSA with "java -jar {SALSA dir}/standalone/target/salsa-engine.jar", default port for SALSA web service is 8080
-- cd <IoTContract dir>/Samples/general
+- cd {IoTContract dir}/Samples/general
 - run ThingGovernor with "./run_Governor.sh", default port for ThingGovernor web service is 8088
-- cd <IoTContract dir>/Samples/scenario_1_DPNameCheck
+- cd {IoTContract dir}/Samples/scenario_1_DPNameCheck
 - ./buildContract_DPNameCheck.sh to create a sample contract
 - ./assignContract_Sensor1160629000_114.sh to assign an IoT unit to the contract
 - ./run_Sensor1160629000_114.sh to run a simulated sensor with a set of data